 What is Cervicogenic Headache?

-Cervicogenic headaches are often referred to as head pain and commonly are misdiagnosis as a migraine.
-While some of the symptoms are similar to a typical headache, Cervicogenic headaches are a result of structural impairments in the neck from either the vertebrae or soft tissue.
-These headaches are known as secondary headaches and typically occur due to an underlying condition such as severe high blood pressure, neck injuries, and infections.
-Below, this article will discuss symptoms, causes and treatments associated with this diagnosis
+The quick answer is Cervicogenic headaches are often referred to as head pain.
+They are commonly misdiagnosed as a migraine.
+While some of the symptoms are similar to a typical headache.
+Cervicogenic headaches result from structural impairments in the neck.
+They usually come from either the vertebrae or soft tissue inflammation.
+In other words, these headaches are secondary and typically occur due to an underlying condition.
+The conditions are severe high blood pressure, neck injuries, and infections.
+Below, this article will discuss symptoms, causes, and treatments associated with this diagnosis.

 Symptoms of a Cervicogenic Headache